SaBuMa/Pong-Game/README.md

 # Pong-Game
-This is the game Pong created in VHDL, using de altera DE0 board
+This is the game Pong created in VHDL, using the altera DE0 board